JHU-PL-Lab/www-fpse/lecture/specification-test.md

   let s' = (x :: s) in assert (contains x s')
 ```
 * Good for development mode, but not after deployment (slows things down)
+* Often better to make tests that enforce assertions instead of using `assert`
+  - [`ppx_inline_tests`](https://github.com/janestreet/ppx_inline_test) is a library where you can write tests in-line with your code
+  - example: `let s_test = .. in let%test_unit "add adds" = assert (contains (add s_test x) x)`
+  - inline tests both document invariants and serve as tests: two-for-one!
+  - They also allow functions and data structures hidden in a module to be tested

 ### Data structure invariants